Negotiating and initializing channels

 andSID

-, the SHA256 digest of an RSA key is computed as the SHA256 digest of its asn.1 encoding. - The
+, the SHA-256 digest of an RSA key is computed over the DER encoding of the key. - The

 SLOG